How to install an outdoor screen panel

 If you love the natural look of timber, a timber screen makes a great feature or can be used to create a little more privacy in your garden.
 Choose from a variety of hardwoods, palings or even a composite material for a durable, but eco-friendly solution.

 Plants are a great natural choice to section off part of your garden.
 Given time to grow, the right plants can create a good screen or barrier for your property, as well as providing you with privacy from the neighbours.

 With some pruning, you can easily control their height to block out whatever you want, even up to 10m in height.
 If you're planting saplings or young plants, they will take time to grow so make sure that you keep that in mind.
 A few screening plants to consider include lilly pillies, pittosporum tenuifolium and viburnums.

 Bamboo is a strong, natural resource that makes a great screening option for around the home.
-It is a cost effective natural cladding on fences and gates, or it can be framed to make panels or a fence extension.
-As a strong renewable resource, bamboo won’t rot or decay so it should last for years wherever you install it.
+It's a cost effective natural cladding on fences and gates, or it can be framed to make panels or a fence extension.
+As a strong renewable resource, bamboo won't rot or decay so it should last for years wherever you install it.
 You can expect a little natural fading and some slight cracking over time, but bamboo is a great way to add an exotic touch to your backyard.

 Adding a lattice screen is an easy project to do that can provide your backyard with big results.
 Lattice screens can be either timber or plastic.
 Lattice is a versatile material that can act as a screen or fence, or you can train and grow plants on it such as creepers, vines or roses.
 You could even use it to create a vertical garden in a small courtyard or balcony.
 You can also use lattice to hide rubbish bins or a water tank by completely covering them inside a lattice framework with a few walls and a top.